How to Clean Large Kitchen Appliances

 In cleaning the interior of your microwave, it is best to use baking soda solution, a mild dishwashing solution, or even a glass cleaner instead of commercial-grade oven cleaner.
 If the glass tray is soiled, you can remove it and clean it in your dishwasher.
 Alternatively, you can also simply wash it in your kitchen sink.

 Sometimes, sauces and grease can get splattered all over the interior surface of the microwave.
 Mix a solution of 1 part vinegar and 4 parts water and place this in a microwavable container.
 Put it inside your microwave and let the solution boil for about 3 minutes.
-Once done, remove the container and start cleaning the insides of your microwave using damp sponge.
+Once done, remove the container and start cleaning the insides of your microwave using a damp dish sponge.

 To remove the smell inside the microwave, letting a cup of vinegar stand the whole night should give you an oven that smells really nice.
 If it doesn’t work the first time, replace the vinegar and leave it another night.

 These kitchen appliances can be of two types: vented or non-vented.
 Regardless, the cleaning process should still be the same.
 Both the exterior and interior surfaces should be cleaned after every cooking to help minimize the buildup of particles.
 If this is not done on a regular basis, you may need more effort in cleaning it.
-To give it a really deep clean, make a solution of hot water, ammonia, and dishwashing liquid.
-Wear your rubber gloves and give the range hood a thorough scrubbing.
+To give it a really deep clean, make a solution of hot water, ammonia, and dishwashing soap.
+Wear your rubber dishwashing gloves and give the range hood a thorough scrubbing.

 To clean the filter cover, remove it from its attachment and wash it with hot soapy water.
 Dry it completely before putting it back.
 Don’t forget to clean the fan blades using ammonia solution.
 If your range hood came with charcoal filters, it is best not to clean it as this can negatively impact its effectiveness.
 But if your hood came with metal mesh filters, then these should be cleaned.
 If you happen to have a non-vented range hood, it is always a good idea to replace the filter at least every 6 months or whatever is the recommendation of the manufacturer.